peter-evans/slash-command-dispatch/README.md

 # slash-command-dispatch

-Facilitates "ChatOps" by creating repository dispatch events for slash commands
+A GitHub action that facilitates "ChatOps" by creating repository dispatch events for slash commands